 Spencer and I spent over two months renovating and repairing the 5th wheel.
 There was so much to get rid of we had to get a dumpster.
 The dumpster delivery man and I are on a first name basis now and he always knows exactly where to park it.
 Everything in the 5th wheel is new - we replaced every single thing that was broken or missing.
 It is a temporary investment that we are planning on selling this Spring.
 The money we get from the sale of the fifth wheel will pay off credit card debt from our renovations.
 We've enjoyed restoring the camper so much that we hired a professional electrician to run (2) 50 AMP hook-ups for RV's to the lower part of our property.
 We are going to continue buying, restoring and flipping campers for profit.
 We also plan on living in a smaller home on our land which we have not built yet.
 Right now it's just a dream but we will make it a reality.

 March 2019 we bought some baby chicks so we could have our own eggs.
 We have 17 chickens and there are 5 different varieties sometimes laying 20 eggs in a day!
-We are selling eggs as well as allowing our rental guests to have an unlimited supply during their stay.
-Whatever income we get for what we sell pays for our own eggs in addition to all the chicken supplies.
+We are selling eggs and whatever income we get pays for our own eggs in addition to all the chicken supplies.

 I'm always picking up building materials other's no longer need and here's an example.
 A friend of mine had to replace her metal roof because of hail damage.
 I told her I'd love to have the old roof for projects around my property.
 She was happy to get rid of it and I was happy to have it.
 I paid to have it delivered.
 I used most of it to install a beautiful fenced back yard and I'm pretty sure it's going to outlast all of us.
 80% of the fencing was free - I just had to buy some lumber and pay for labor to install it.